WouterFlorijn/vue-stack-grid/README.md

 ### With animation

-For animation, simply add `style="transition: left 300ms, top 300ms"` to the `stack-item`s.
+For animation, simply add `style="transition: transform 300ms"` to the `stack-item`s.

 ### With images